Come on! Feel the noise! Part 1

 noise(x * 0.005, y * 0.005)

-If 'x' value was the same, the sizes in the y-axis change smoothly.
+When the 'x' value remains constant, the sizes along the y-axis transition smoothly.

-And 'y' value was the same, the sizes in the x-axis change smoothly.
+And when the 'y' value remains constant, the sizes along the x-axis transition smoothly.

 So, every rectangle's neighbors have a little bit of difference.